 - at least 9 credits must be at the 2000-/3000-/4000- level;

 - at least 6 credits in Humanities courses and 6 credits in Social Science courses;

-- no more than 9 credits of Common Core/Designated GE courses offered by the School of Humanities and Social Science taken to fulfill the General Education Requirements may count toward the Liberal Studies Minor Program;
+- no more than 9 credits of Common Core courses offered by the School of Humanities and Social Science taken to fulfill the Common Core Requirements may count toward the Liberal Studies Minor Program;

 - courses used to fulfill the requirements of other minor programs offered by the School of Humanities and Social Science cannot be used to count toward the Liberal Studies Minor Program.

-For credit transfer, students can transfer a maximum total of 6 credits to the minor program.
-Courses accepted for credit transfer must normally be at a level equivalent to 1000-level or above taken in 2011-12 and after, or at 100-level or above taken prior to 2011-12 at HKUST.
+For credit transfer, a maximum total of 6 credits completed successfully outside HKUST can be transferred to the Minor Program.
+Courses accepted for credit transfer must normally be at a level equivalent to 1000-level or above at HKUST.